-There are sometimes opportunities for psychologists (either clinically endorsed OR those working towards endorsement) who have experience in working with children and teens to join our team.
-If you are interested in a position with us, please feel free to confidentially email Kirrilie at email@example.com
+There are currently 2-3 opportunities for psychologists (either clinically endorsed OR those working towards endorsement) who have experience in working with children and teens to join our team.
+If you are interested in a position with us, please feel free to confidentially email Kirrilie at email@example.com before the 29th of October 2017 and I can talk with you about how we work and whether these opportunities would suit you.

-For information about working with us, please read on.
+For an overview about working with us, please read on.

 Part time or Full time roles